winbench/bench/docs/content/guide/architecture.md

 weight = 1
 +++

-The Bench system consists of a file system layout, a CLR binary, the Dashboard and a couple of CMD batch and PowerShell scripts.
+The Bench system consists of a file system layout, a CLR binary, a CLI, the Dashboard and a couple of CMD batch and PowerShell scripts.
 Since the architecture is constantly evolving until Bench hits the version 1.0 this article contains only a brief description of the current state.
 <!--more-->